Tiledesk/design-studio/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Important Note: Running Design Studio

+Design Studio cannot run as a standalone application; it is tightly integrated with the Tiledesk solution.
+To set up and use Design Studio, follow these steps:

+1. Ensure you have an authenticated Tiledesk environment.
+2. Add a key `tiledesk_token` to your browser’s local storage with your Tiledesk authentication token.
+3. Navigate to your project by accessing the following URL pattern: http://loalhost/#/project/<project_id>/chatbot/<chatbot-id>/blocks

+Please note that Design Studio depends on prior authentication through the Tiledesk platform to function correctly.
+You must have a valid Tiledesk token and project to access and use the tool.

 ## Community?
 Questions?
 Support?

 If you need help or have questions, feel free to make a post on our [Forum](https://tiledesk.discourse.group/).